 How to Make a QR code in 5 Easy Steps

-how to make a QR code in 5 easy steps
+Video – How to make a QR code

 QR codes allow you to reach more customers and share helpful information.
 Whether you want to make a QR code for business or personal purposes, you still need to know where to start and what tools to use.